Palestinian keffiyeh: Post-1948

+Popularity with pro-Palestinian activists

+In Europe and North America, keffiyehs are often worn by non-Palestinians as a political expression of solidarity with the Palestinian cause.
 While Western protesters wear differing styles and shades of keffiyeh, the most prominent is the black-and-white keffiyeh.
 This is typically worn around the neck like a neckerchief, simply knotted in the front with the fabric allowed to drape over the back.
 Other popular styles include rectangular-shaped scarves with the basic black-and-white pattern in the body, with the ends knitted in the form of the Palestinian flag.
-Since the Al-Aqsa Intifada, these rectangular scarves have increasingly appeared with a combination of the Palestinian flag and Al-Aqsa Mosque printed on the ends of the fabric.
+Since the Al-Aqsa Intifada, these rectangular scarves have increasingly appeared with a combination of the Palestinian flag and Al-Aqsa printed on the ends of the fabric.

-In 2006, the prime minister of Spain, José Luis Rodríguez Zapatero gave a speech in which he criticized Israel harshly, then accepted a keffiyeh from members of the audience and had his photo taken wearing it.
+In 2006, the prime minister of Spain, José Luis Rodríguez Zapatero, gave a speech in which he criticized Israel harshly, then accepted a keffiyeh from members of the audience and had his photo taken wearing it.